Tunnel vision (peripheral vision loss)

 What causes tunnel vision?

-The most common cause of tunnel vision and peripheral vision loss is damage to the optic nerve caused by glaucoma.
+A common cause of tunnel vision and peripheral vision loss is damage to the optic nerve caused by glaucoma

 Migraines can cause temporary tunnel vision.
 If present, migraine-related vision disturbances (including peripheral vision loss) typically last only 20 to 30 minutes.

-Sudden onset of peripheral vision loss or tunnel vision that lasts more than 30 to 60 minutes should be considered a medical emergency.
-See an eye doctor immediately for a comprehensive eye exam and visual field testing if you suspect or notice any persistent loss of peripheral vision.
+Sudden onset of peripheral vision loss or tunnel vision that lasts more than 30 to 60 minutes is considered a medical emergency.
+It is important to see an eye doctor immediately for a comprehensive eye exam and visual field testing if you suspect or notice any loss of peripheral vision.

 Treatment of peripheral vision loss